 I've heard them called ephemerals.
 Indeed, they tend to be small, bright, and short-lived.
 Aside from providing us with a pop of color in the still-brown landscape, spring ephemerals provide sustenance to early insects such as queen bumblebees.
 Ephemerals sprout in unlikely places, peaking out from beneath leaf litter, between tree roots, along streamsides, and in vernal pools.
 Here are some that greeted me from April 20 -22.

 Got parks in your community?
 Increased information about native plants and more commercial availability are opening new possibilities for these ecological powerhouses in the municipal realm.
 Read about new developments in my article for the fall 2013 newsletter of the Connecticut Association of Conservation and Inland Wetlands Commissions.
 Download the PDF below.
 Lots of good links and references at the end!
 Happy reading.

 Waterside buffer gardens offer more than summer blooms (though they surely do offer those).
 They help sequester stormwater and road runoff, and keep unwanted nitrogen and road pollutants from public water bodies.
-Through the joint efforts of several organizations, a new buffer garden was installed at Lake Hayward, East Haddam, CT this year.
+Through the joint efforts of several organizations, a new buffer garden was installed at Lake Hayward, East Haddam, CT in 2013-2014.